-19. For a period of twelve months from the date a director ceases to serve as a director, he or she must refrain from taking improper advantage of their previous membership as a director.
-For instance, a retired director must continue to observe the duty to protect confidential information after he or she ceases being a director, unless that director has received written authorization from the directors to disclose the information.
-In addition, directors must not use corporate information of opportunities acquired as a result of their membership for personal gain.
+19. For a period of twelve months from the date a Director ceases to serve as a Director, they must refrain from taking improper advantage of their previous membership as a Director.
+For instance, a retired Director must continue to observe the duty to protect confidential information after they cease being a Director, unless that Director has received written authorization from the Directors to disclose the information.
+In addition, Directors must not use corporate information of opportunities acquired as a result of their membership for personal gain.